 Whether a particular duty is properly categorized as ‘nondelegable’ necessarily entails a sui generis inquiry where “the conclusion ultimately rests on policy considerations.”
 And here, several policy considerations argued against sticking NYSEG for Tamarack’s negligence.
 First, the Court said, “expanding vicarious liability to cover these work permits would make NYSEG potentially liable to a large class of plaintiffs, thus extending its duty beyond any reasonable limit.”
 Every year, public utilities pull highway work permits covering extensive areas and, for practical reasons, routinely hire hundreds of independent contractors to perform the construction or maintenance needed.
 The Court said that while an injured employee’s recovery from an independent contractors is limited by workers’ compensation, “this is not sufficient justification to impose vicarious liability on a utility that does not supervise or control the injury-causing work.”

 After all, New York law requires utilities to obtain permits, and they do not have the power to bargain for terms and conditions of those permits.
-Brothers complained that NYSEG should be liable because it voluntarily assumed a duty to comply with the safety regulations recited in the permit, the Court said “NYSEG does not really have a choice in the matter; it cannot shirk maintenance work in state highway rights-of-way.”
+Brothers complained that NYSEG should be liable because it voluntarily assumed a duty to comply with the safety regulations recited in the permit.
+The Court disagreed: “NYSEG does not really have a choice in the matter; it cannot shirk maintenance work in state highway rights-of-way.”

 – Tom Root